betterFORM/eXist-ca/doc/primitives.md

 useful to allow faster responses on crypto protected services.

-Using RSA keys >8192 bit does not make much sense because your services may timeout before crypto operations finished.
+Using RSA keys >8192 bit does not make much sense because your services may timeout before crypto operations finish.
 Using RSA keys <1024 bit is not recommended.
 This may be broken by an attacker with sufficient resources.